George Harrison: Living in the Material World to George Harrison: 1973–1979

 Harrison's 1973 album Living in the Material World held the number one spot on the Billboard albums chart for five weeks, and the album's single, "Give Me Love (Give Me Peace on Earth)", also reached number one in the US.
 In the UK, the LP peaked at number two and the single reached number 8.
 The album was lavishly produced and packaged, and its dominant message was Harrison's Hindu beliefs.
 In Greene's opinion it "contained many of the strongest compositions of his career".
 Stephen Holden, writing in Rolling Stone, felt the album was "vastly appealing" and "profoundly seductive", and that it stood "alone as an article of faith, miraculous in its radiance".
 Other reviewers were less enthusiastic, describing the release as awkward, sanctimonious and overly sentimental.

 In November 1974, Harrison became the first ex-Beatle to tour North America when he began his 45-date Dark Horse Tour.
 The shows included guest spots by his band members Billy Preston and Tom Scott, and traditional and contemporary Indian music performed by "Ravi Shankar, Family and Friends".
 Despite numerous positive reviews, the consensus reaction to the tour was negative.
 Some fans found Shankar's significant presence to be a bizarre disappointment, and many were affronted by what Inglis described as Harrison's "sermonizing".
 Further, he reworked the lyrics to several Beatles songs, and his laryngitis-affected vocals led to some critics calling the tour "dark hoarse".
 The author Robert Rodriguez commented: "While the Dark Horse tour might be considered a noble failure, there were a number of fans who were tuned-in to what was being attempted.
 They went away ecstatic, conscious that they had just witnessed something so uplifting that it could never be repeated."
 Simon Leng called the tour "groundbreaking" and "revolutionary in its presentation of Indian Music".

+On 16 November 1974, Harrison and several others involved in the tour visited the White House.
+They were invited by President Gerald Ford's son, Jack.

 In December, Harrison released Dark Horse, which was an album that earned him the least favourable reviews of his career.
 Rolling Stone called it "the chronicle of a performer out of his element, working to a deadline, enfeebling his overtaxed talents by a rush to deliver a new 'LP product', rehearse a band, and assemble a cross-country tour, all within three weeks".
 The album reached number 4 on the Billboard chart and the single "Dark Horse" reached number 15, but they failed to make an impact in the UK.
 The music critic Mikal Gilmore described Dark Horse as "one of Harrison's most fascinating works – a record about change and loss".